What are we changing?

 Our empowerment process

-Our leadership mindset allows for leaders to understand and realise their potential to lead and influence the empowerment process of girls and communities, and apply our core values in practice.
+Our leadership mindset allows for leaders to understand and realise their potential to lead and influence the empowerment process of girls and communities, by applying our core values in practice.
 With this mindset, leaders are then equipped with evidence-based knowledge and practical methods that have proven impact.
 The methods are very simple yet highly effective, making it easy for anyone to apply the methods in practice irrespective of the local context.

 We love doing what we do - but we really don't think that we should be doing it.
 We want this empowerment process to become the norm of leadership within football, and sports in general, so that all children grow up with self-esteem, knowledge about their rights and the ability to make strategic life choices concerning their future.
 Therefore we always collaborate and work with local stakeholders, such as government bodies, football federations and sport associations, in order to integrate our work within local structures enabling this empowerment process to continuously take place.
 Thus, our vision is to establish a new norm of leadership within grassroots football, so that we don't have to exist anymore.
 But before we reach that point, we need to spread our leadership mindset and methods all over the world.
 And that's what we're doing - changing the world one football session at a time.